-Over the past 20 years David has conducted well over 100 introductory harmonica workshops.
-Within the first few minutes workshop participants are playing actual folk songs on their very own harmonicas.
-The tunes are from the mid-1800s and since harmonicas were first mass produced in Germany in 1857 this activiity can fit many events that are historically focused.
+Over the past 25 years I have conducted well over 100 introductory harmonica workshops.
+Within the first few minutes workshop participants are playing simple folk songs from the mid-1800s on their very own brand new harmonicas.

 Participants in the focus groups during a Nebraska Arts Council AiS/C five day residency can have daily hands-on harmonica workshop sessions.
 This works particularly well in class sized groups in schools.
 A concert on the last day of the residency could feature these groups playing their very own brand new harmonicas.

 These grants would not cover any of the cost of the harmonicas.

 Based on my costs for the last batch of harmonicas I bought I can provide Clearly Colorful Hohner Harmonicas (10 hole diatonic in the key of C with plastic tops and bottoms) at $3.00 per harmonica actually distributed.
 This cost pertains to the quantity I have left from that order.
 The cost per harmonica could change if my cost increases next time I place an order.

 Each harmonica comes in a plastic pouch with a sticker stating "Recommended for ages 3+", but this activity works best for 7 years old and up.

 Email David for more information.